Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/tutorial-jira.md

 ## Setting up Atlassian Jira

-Go to your Atlassian Jira instance and click on the three dots next to the **Space** you would like integrate to.
+Go to your Atlassian Jira instance and click on the three dots next to the **Space** you would like to integrate to.
 Select **Space settings**.

 In the menu to your left click on **Automation**.